casszhao/INF4000.github.io/README.md

 ## Trouble shooting case study: create a visualisation from scrach

 In this case study, we will try to build a visualisation/plot we do not know how before.
-It is usually the case that you have the data, you have the topic, you have some fuzzy ideas what you want to present or communicate to readers, you go browsing online to get some inspiration, you find something that can be used to present your data and your idea.
+It is usually the case that you have the data, you have the topic, you have some fuzzy ideas about what you want to present or communicate to readers, you go browsing online to get some inspiration, you find something that can be used to present your data and your idea.
 However, you never plot things like this before.
 So let see how we learn to create it from scratch.

 You are a good student, you want to prepare your INF4000 coursework now even the due is in January.
 So you go [Kaggle](https://www.kaggle.com/datasets) as suggested in the coursework brief and find this [car](https://www.kaggle.com/datasets/CooperUnion/cardataset) dataset interesting.